jaywalker76/alexa-cookbook/Amazon Web Services/amazon-s3/read/README.md

 #### What you will learn

-The AWS [Simple Storage Service](https://aws.amazon.com/s3), or S3, is an object store service.
+The Amazon [Simple Storage Service](https://aws.amazon.com/s3), or S3, is an object store service.
 You can think of it like a filesystem.
 You first create a bucket, which is like a hard drive.
 Then you can upload files, and create folders to organize your files.